 Current studies have shown that noninvasive prenatal screening (NIPS) is highly accurate in the diagnosis of Angelman syndrome pre-birth.
-NIPS is a method of determining the risk that your unborn baby will be born with certain genetic abnormalities.
+NIPS is a method of determining the risk that your baby will be born with certain genetic abnormalities.
 This testing analyzes small fragments of DNA that are circulating in a pregnant person’s blood.

 Diagnosis of Angelman syndrome after birth

 In most cases, providers diagnose Angelman syndrome in children between one and four years of age.
 They may suspect the condition if your child's development is delayed and they have the syndrome's distinctive characteristics.